 Mezrab is pretty much everything you could hope for in a cultural venue while remaining a relatively hidden gem.
 It started with a bunch of folks getting together in a basement, sitting around a red carpet, and listening to people tell stories.
 In the meantime, you could get yourself a bowl of warm hearty soup, a beer, or a cup of tea.
 Or everything.
 And get cozy.

 They have since moved to a bigger venue and the line for the soup may be a little longer, but there is still an intimate vibe to the place.
 Storytelling nights are held in English every Wednesday and Friday, and there are also comedy and live music events.
 The entrance is free of charge, although there’s a donation jar that helps pay the rent.

 Floradorp, a neighborhood right in the middle of Amsterdam-Noord, used to have a pretty bad rep. But with more and more additions such as Pompet, it is a destination to add to your list.
 When you enter Noorderpark at its halfway point, you will quickly spot the bright red chalet of Pompet.
 It’s a comfortable restaurant/bar with brightly colored furniture, awesome graphics, and an outdoor area with an enormous croissant on the roof.

-Use this a starting (or ending) point of an exploration of the Noord district.
+Use this as a starting (or ending) point of an exploration of the Noord district.
 The surrounding nature, the French-oriented menu, and organic wines make it more than just a nice place to show off on your Instagram feed.
 It’s more like taking a little hipster holiday in France – and it’s only two stops away from Amsterdam’s central station.